Back to Blog

 Penalties

-Breaching the anti-discrimination provisions can result in civil penalties of up to £40,000 imposed by local councils.
+Breaching the anti-discrimination provisions can result in civil penalties of up to £7,000 for a first breach and up to £40,000 for serious or repeated breaches, imposed by local councils.
 Tenants may also be able to bring claims for compensation.

 Letting agents are subject to the same rules.
 If your agent discriminates on your behalf, both you and the agent may face penalties.